EABigEasy/Cloud-Security-with-AWS-IAM-/Notes.md

 AWS  Services Used in this Project.
 💻 EC2 instances
 📏 IAM Policies
+🔖 AWS Account Alias
 👩‍👩‍👧‍👧 IAM Users and User Groups
-🔖 AWS Account Alias

-1. Launching 💻 EC2 instances with tags.
+1.Launching 💻 EC2 instances with tags.

 We launch 2 Instances,
 First Instance is created name NextWorkProduction and with with production tag e.g  Key : env Value  :production